-From sandy beaches along blue coasts to meandering mountain roads and more than a thousand-year-old historical site, Europe offers a variety of vacation destinations to suit all tastes and interests.
+From sandy beaches along the blue coasts to meandering mountain roads and more than a thousand-year-old historical sites, Europe offers a variety of vacation destinations to suit all tastes and interests.

-Top 20 Cheapest places to travel in Europe
+1. Top 20 Cheapest Places to Travel in Europe

-From our list of the most affordable European nations, pick the top 20 cheapest places to travel in Europe.
+From our list of the most affordable European nations to explore, here are the top 20 cheapest places to travel in Europe.

 Despite being one of the most costly nations in Eastern Europe, Hungary is still much less expensive than most of the Western half of the continent’s top tourist hotspots.